spacelift-io/user-documentation/docs/concepts/stack/stack-bulk-actions.md

 ### Performing actions

 If you need a more detailed view of the selected stacks, click the "See details" button, that will open the bulk actions drawer.
 From the drawer you can also dismiss any stacks you deem unnecessary.
-Use floating bar for quick actions and use the drawer when you need to be more careful with your selection.
+Use the floating bar for quick actions and use the drawer when you need to be more careful with your selection.

 ![](../../assets/screenshots/stack/bulk-actions/stack-bulk-actions_drawer.png)

-On the drawer you will see a fine-grained details on which actions are available for each of the selected stacks.
+On the drawer you will see fine-grained details on which actions are available for each of the selected stacks.

 ![](../../assets/screenshots/stack/bulk-actions/stack-bulk-actions_partial-action-drawer.png)